Michael Eriksson

 I have later found a number of articles by others with very similar ideas, e.g. Boys are still top dogse and Boys are being failed by our schoolse; or with another take, e.g., Teaching Boys and Girls Separatelye.

 Unsurprisingly, the harder the topic, the better men do relative women (at least among the top students).
-Also note that my own college grades in Math were better than my Business grades (cf. TODO)—even though I considered the courses in Business easy, and have the impression, from conversations, that my understanding of the subject matter was superior to most other students (many of whom actually struggled with the difficulty of thinking involved in first year accounting and economics classes, which is very low compared to graduate level analysis.)
+Also note that my own college grades in math were better than my business grades (cf. yet-to-be-written TODO)—even though I considered the courses in business easy, and have the impression, from conversations, that my understanding of the respective subject matter was superior to most other students (many of whom actually struggled with the difficulty of thinking involved in first-year accounting and economics classes, which is very low compared to graduate-level analysis.)

 Class-room education/College lectures